Demon's variational principle for informational active matter: Multiple measurements

 Next, we discuss the case of multiple measurements and the emergence of a steady-state velocity.
 As noted before, the third and fourth cumulants of $V_1$ are much smaller than the second cumulant for most parameter choices.
-Motivated by this observation, we assume that the probability distribution of the $n$-th measured velocity $V_n$ can still be approximated by a Gaussian distribution, $p (V_n)=(2\pi \langle V_n^2\rangle_\mathrm c)^{-1/2} \exp\left[-(V_n-\langle V_n\rangle_\mathrm c)^2/(2\langle V_n^2\rangle_\mathrm c)\right]$.
-It should be noted, however, that the exact probability distribution for multiple measurements can exhibit non-Gaussian features, as in the single measurement case [see Eqs.~(\ref{Eq:Result-VVV1}) and~(\ref{Eq:Result-VVVV1})].
+Motivated by this observation, we employ a Gaussian closure, in which the probability distribution of the $n$-th measured velocity \(V_n\) is approximated by a Gaussian distribution, $p (V_n)=(2\pi \langle V_n^2\rangle_\mathrm c)^{-1/2} \exp\left[-(V_n-\langle V_n\rangle_\mathrm c)^2/(2\langle V_n^2\rangle_\mathrm c)\right]$.
+This approximation closes the recurrence relations at the level of the first and second cumulants.
+It should be noted, however, that the exact distribution for multiple measurements need not be Gaussian, as already indicated by the finite third and fourth cumulants in the single-measurement case [see Eqs.~(\ref{Eq:Result-VVV1}) and (\ref{Eq:Result-VVVV1})].